Careers in Law Teaching

 We strongly encourage you to contact one of these faculty members as soon as you begin your preparation for the academic job search, and especially before submitting your paperwork to AALS.

 We also organize an annual workshop on preparing for the law teaching market.
-The next conference is currently scheduled for June 4 and 6, 2018.
-If you are interested in attending, please contact one of the committee members.
+If you are interested in attending the 2019 conference, please contact one of the committee members.

 Information and Advice for Persons Interested in Teaching Law